cesarcedillowizeline/InterviewChallenge/README.md

 3. **SOLID Principles**:
    - Ensure your code follows the SOLID principles to guarantee maintainability and scalability.

-4. **CQRS (Command Query Responsibility Segregation)**:
-   - Implement the CQRS pattern to separate reading and writing operations in your API.

 ## Specific Details

 **Booking Model**: